 Each piece of candy is worth one dollar or one minute of screen-time.
 This exchange rate is much higher than what the dentist’s office is offering and gets their attention.
 Plus, the dentist sends this candy to our troops.
 I don’t know about you but, I don’t think our troops need this candy any more than our children.
 I compost it or my husband eats it after we are all in bed.

 Eric eagerly hands over all peanut-containing candy for screen-time and an additional ten pieces.
-This exchange sends him off happily enjoying only half the bag over the next few weeks with thirty-six extra minutes of screen-time in his “pocket”.
+This exchange sends him off happily enjoying only half the bag over the next few weeks with extra minutes of screen-time in his “pocket”.

 Noah is a bit more reluctant and thoughtful in his exchange.
 He too opts for screen time but, recently confirmed by both skin and blood test to NOT have a peanut allergy, he keeps some peanut candy.
-He does however exchange about half of his candy for a total of twenty-six additional minutes of screen time on the weekend.
+He does however exchange about half of his candy for additional minutes of screen time on the weekend.
 He also has less total candy than Eric because he is more uncertain and skips some intimidatingly haunted-looking houses.
 I don’t blame him!

-No, I don’t love them even eating any of this candy but, making it forbidden would only make it more tantalizing and later provoke guilt for my boys.
+No, I don’t love them even eating any of this candy but, making it forbidden would only make it more tantalizing and later, provoke guilt for my boys.
 I also know that like years past, they will bore of the candy before finishing what they have left.
-Come the weekend they will also begin exchanging for more screen-time and eventually forget about it, even my sweet-tooth six-year old.
+Come the weekend they will also begin exchanging for more screen-time and eventually forget about it, even my sweet-tooth eight-year old.